Headphone and speakers

 When listening to speakers:

 When listening to a headphone, each ear will receive 1 and 1 channel only.
-No mixing, no delay, no indirect sound.
+No mixing, no delay, no indirect sound coming from the surfaces of the room.

 The latter means that the room acoustics are eliminated.